mozilla-services/screenshots/docs/deployment.md

 If no issues are found, Softvision will note in the bug.

-**Page Shot team is still responsible for final approval for push to production.**
+**The Screenshots team is still responsible for final approval for push to production.**

 On the following Monday, during our checkin, Softvision will give us an update on status of stage.